SoftwareGift/FeatherNets_Face-Anti-spoofing-Attack-Detection-Challenge-CVPR2019/face_anti-spoof_challenge@CVPR_zpeng/howto-reproduce.md

 **move them to checkpoints/pre-trainedModels/**

+**if you have Multiple gpus ,you can use --gpus parameter to train your model in differet gpus.**

 ### 1. Train FishNet150
 ```
 nohup python main.py --config="cfgs/fishnet150-32-5train.yaml" --b 32 --lr 0.01 --every-decay 30 --fl-gamma 2 >> fishnet150-train.log &